Positive Modal Logic Beyond Distributivity: Semilattice semantics for weak positive logic

 \subsection{Frame Semantics}

-As we have seen, the collection of filters of a semilattice forms a lattice.
-Therefore we can use semilattices as a generalisation of (intuitionistic) Kripke frames to interpret non-distributive positive logic.
-As interpretants of the formulae we choose either all filters of the semilattice, or the principal filters.
+The collection of filters of a semilattice forms a lattice.
+Therefore we can use semilattices as frame semantics of weak positive logic, with filters serving as denotations of formulae.
+If moreover the semilattice is a lattice, then we can also use principal filters as denotations of formulae.

-\begin{definition} A \emph{lattice Kripke frame}, or \emph{L-frame} for short, is a pair $(X, \leq)$ where $X$ is a set and $\leq$ is a partial order on $X$ such that each pair of elements $x, y \in X$ has a greatest lower bound, denoted by $x \wedge y$.
-A \emph{valuation} for an L-frame $(X, \leq)$ is a function $V : \Prop \to \fil(X, \leq)$ which assigns to each proposition letter a filter of $(X, \leq)$.
-An L-frame together with a valuation is called an \emph{L-model}.
-The interpretation of an $\lan{L}$-formula $\phi$ at a state $x$ in an L-model $\mo{M} = (X, \leq, V)$ is defined recursively via